Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 My blond-haired brother is in the foreground. |

 And then they came.
 Silver air fleets of the Americans flew over Hövelhof at a great height.
-The planes hummed, glittered in the sun, and dropped strips of metal foils to interfere with German Radar.
+The planes hummed, glittered in the sun, and dropped strips of metal foil to interfere with German Radar.
 These strips we children collected as Lametta for future Christmas tree decorations.

 Once, we children experienced a high-up dogfight.
 Suddenly, plane parts fell from the sky.
 We took refuge in a nearby copse, held our breaths, and prayed many "Our Father."